 It's easy to get bogged down in the same old, same old routine.
 Read an article, discuss a new approach with a colleague, or research what other organizations are doing.
-Use the internet.
+Use the internet for exploration.
 The opportunities for learning are multiplying every day in this information age.

 Read voraciously to continue to learn and grow.
 Aim to read a couple of business books a month, plus periodicals, online journals, and the "Wall Street Journal" daily.
 You might not always reach that goal, but it’s there to challenge you to learn and continue to grow.

 You can even schedule a book club around a book that you and your department want to read.
 Sharing the concepts with colleagues and applying them to your department or organization cements the learning.

 Look up colleagues with whom you've lost touch.
 Make sure that you attend at least one professional meeting each month.
 You'll benefit from the friendships and relationships you'll build from active participation in networking.
 It's not enough to sign up—you have to show up and join in as well.

 Step out of your comfort zone.
 What do you usually do when an issue occurs?
 Do you mentally make up excuses in your mind as to why you really don’t have to speak up, or why taking a stand on an issue will get you in trouble?

 State what you're actually thinking when you find yourself in this situation...if only just once.
 Coworkers will admire you after the shock wears off.
 You don't have to be rude or argumentative.
 Just quietly, concisely, and professionally state your opinion.

 You'll probably find that speaking your mind gets easier after you've broken through your self-imposed barriers the first time or two.
 You'll realize that you survived the experience, and your career might thrive as a result of leaving your comfort zone.

 Lending them an ear can empower them to solve their problems.
 They're more likely to move from "stuck" to "action" when they feel completely heard out.